 No Weight Too Heavy: A Cancer Patient Lifts Up Others in Need

 A fit, active and nutrition-minded single mom in her early 40s, Jennifer Kroll was shocked by her stage 4 metastatic melanoma diagnosis.
-Remarkably, Jennifer has resolved to live life to the fullest, return to weightlifting and help others.
-Starting this month, she is lifting weights to raise money for Cone Health cancer patients in need.
+Remarkably, Jennifer resolved to live life to the fullest, return to weightlifting and help others.
+Her campaign with a focus on weightlifting raised $11,520 for Cone Health cancer patients in need.

 Jennifer Kroll and Mohamed K. Mohamed, MD.
 July 21, 2020

 "Jennifer is a remarkable young and active cancer patient," says Mohamed K. Mohamed, MD, a Cone Health hematologist and oncologist.
-"While some people give up and succumb to disease, Jennifer is not only doing the heavy lifting of fighting for her life to be with her kids and have a normal life, but she is asking, 'What can I do to help others?
+"While some people give up and succumb to disease, Jennifer not only did the heavy lifting of fighting for her life to be with her kids and have a normal life, but she asked, 'What can I do to help others?
 What can I do to inspire others?'"

 In May 2019, the vegetarian and lifelong health advocate with a passion for weightlifting, suddenly found herself confused, disoriented and barely able to move.
 During a hospital stay, tests and scans revealed the unthinkable – stage 4 cancer had spread to her brain, left lung, left ovary and lymph nodes.
 She learned she might only have months to live.